cncf/techdocs/assessments/0008-backstage.md

 - Completing instructional documentation for all stakeholder roles, including project contributors.
 - Organizing and "signposting" documentation by role and task so that stakeholders can find documentation that supports their roles' activities.

-(Analysis to actionable tasks and issues TBD)
+(Analysis to actionable tasks and issues )